shadowitcalculator.com

 Technical discovery

-• DNS/SSO analysis
+• DNS / SSO analysis

 • Expense audit

-• Send employee survey
+• Send survey

 Week 3